Block "mentor-handbook-quick-navigation" not found

 A UoC details the minimum level of skill and knowledge required by a student to be deemed competent by an assessor.
 Each qualification is made up of set of UoCs and these guide us in what we include in the course, and what we must collect as evidence towards your competency.

-URKUND is the plagiarism checker we utilise.
+Urkund, now called Ouriginal, is the plagiarism checker we utilise.
 All assessments that are uploaded will automatically be scanned through this software and provided with a plagiarism percentage.
-URKUND matches results with the learners guide, the Internet, previously submitted assessments and other student’s assessments.
+Ouriginal matches results with the learners guide, the Internet, previously submitted assessments and other student’s assessments.

 University of Queensland.